A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: NUMERICAL SIMULATION

-An approach with a similar concept is also applied to the anisotropic thermal conduction.
+An approach with a similar concept is also applied to anisotropic thermal conduction.
 In addition to the MHD equations, the code solves a hyperbolic equation (i.e., non-Fickian) for the field-aligned thermal conduction flux \citep{Gombosi:1993:telegraph,Snodin:etal:2006:non-fickian}.
-This approach filters out unphysical transport velocities that are present in the parabolic system and can limit the time-step substantially.
-Based on the expression for flux-limiters such as \citet{Fisher:1986}, it can be estimated that the free-streaming limited transport velocity reaches about twice the ion speed of sound, $c_s$.
-In order to ensure a proper treatment of MHD and free-streaming limited heat conduction the maximum Alfv\'en velocity is chosen as $\max(2 c_s, 3\vert\mathbf{v}\vert)$.
+This approach filters out unphysical transport velocities that are present in the parabolic system and can limit the timestep substantially.
+Based on the expression for flux-limiters such as \citet{Fisher:1986}, it can be estimated that the free-streaming limited transport velocity reaches about twice the ion speed of sound.
+The maximum Alfv\'en velocity ($\max(2 c_s, 3\vert\mathbf{v}\vert)$) ensures a proper treatment of free-streaming limited heat conduction.
 The implementation and choice of parameters for the Boris correction and hyperbolic thermal conduction are discussed in \citet{Rempel:2017}.

 In summary, the extended version of the MURaM code considers a compromise between physical complexity and numerically efficient treatment that enables comprehensive simulations in a single domain that spans from the upper-most convection zone into the corona.